kohitkakde/SQL-Nashville-Housing-Project-Data-Cleaning-/README.md

 - Deleting unused columns.

-## Database Structure
+Database Structure:
  The project database contains tables of realistic datasets.
 Here is an overview of the primary table:

  *Nashville-Housing*:- Which Has Data Of PropertyAddres, SaleDate, SalePrice,	LegalReference,	OwnerName,	OwnerAddress,	Acreage,	TaxDistrict etc.

-## Features
+✨Features
 - *Database Creation*: Scripts to create and initialize the database.
 - *CRUD Operations*: Examples of Create, Read, Update, and Delete operations.
 - *Data Analysis*: Analytical queries to derive insights from the data.

-## Learning from the project:
+Learning from the project:

 - Altering the table.
 - Use of the isnull() function.